• Arduino

 sudo python3 KY039.py

-If a finger is held between the infrared light-emitting diode and the photo transistor, the pulse can be detected at the signal output.
+The heartbeat sensor detects the pulse when a finger is held between the infrared light-emitting diode and the phototransistor.
+The pulse can then be read at the signal output.

 If you connect a resistor in series in front of the transistor, the following behavior results when you measure the voltage across the transistor: If there is a lot of light shining on the transistor or if it is bright outside, you can measure a low voltage close to 0V - if the transistor is in the dark, it lets a relatively small current through and you measure a voltage close to +V.